alvarosg/pynverse/README.md

     array([  7.85398163e-01,   1.29246971e-26,  -7.85398163e-01])
 ```

-Additional parameters may be passed to the function for easier reusability using the `args` argument:
+Additional parameters may be passed to the function for easier reusability of callables using the `args` argument:

 ```python
     >>> invsquare = inversefunc(np.power, args=(2), domain=0)